crux-bphc/CMS-iOS/README.md

 You can download the latest release of the app from the App Store [here](https://apps.apple.com/in/app/cms-bphc/id1489946522).

 If you want to manually install the app from this repository, first clone it.
-Navigate to project directory and then install the pods by executing `pod install`.
+Navigate to the project directory and then install the pods by executing `pod install`.
 Once pods have been installed successfully, open the file named `CMS-iOS.xcworkspace` and then change the development profile to your profile and then run it after selecting your device from the drop-down next to the run button.

 ## Contributing